FFY00/BetterDiscordThemeMasterFile/README.md

 Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.CSS

+This theme is always up to date and constantly monitored.

+You can use this to for your base transparency theme.

 If you have any question or suggestion just message on discord to _Twiistrz#8016

 If you're using my theme don't forget to hit that star button above and message me if you want to be listed below.